joe-jngigi/joe_jngigi_beta/docs/README.md

 </form>
 ```

 Take note of the `type` and the `name` of the input.
-The `type` will describe the data that will be entered in the `input`, and then the `name`, will be resposible for the `key` for the data to be collected from the inputs.
+The `type` will describe the data that will be entered in the `input`, and then the `name`, will be responsible for the `key` for the data to be collected from the inputs.
 In order to collect the data, you will need to define a function to handle the form submission and capture the data from the input fields.
-You can note that on the `<form onSubmit={handleSubmit}>{....}</form>` we have defined a function callled `handleSubmit`.
+You can note that on the `<form onSubmit={handleSubmit}>{....}</form>` we have defined a function called `handleSubmit`.

 This is the code for responsible for capturing the data from the input fields